chk1/stw2openmensa/README.md

 0 7 * * 1-6 /home/you/mensaparser/venv/bin/python /home/you/mensaparser/parser.py
 ```

-## Data access

-As of August 2020 converted and parsed data is no longer available from OpenMensa, since Studierendenwerk Münster hast stopped providing the source XML files.

 ## Todo

-* Better checks for when a canteen is closed for the day
+* Better checks for when a canteen is closed for the day (see issue #4)

 ## License